robpomeroy/cwac-bins/README.md

-# Bin collection schedule retreiver (Cheshire West and Cheshire)
+# Bin collection schedule retriever (Cheshire West and Cheshire)

 Cheshire West and Chester don't currently offer a notification service to remind you which bins should be left for collection.
 I'm forgetful and the collection